digitaltrails/vdu_controls/README.md

 The UI automatically adjusts to **light and dark Qt desktop-themes**.
 Where a desktop supports Qt theming events, the UI dynamically adjusts to light/dark theme changes.
-(For desktops that don't integrate with Qt/KDE themeing, the `qt5ct` and `qt6ct` utilities may be used to alter the overall Qt theme.)
+(For desktops that don't integrate with Qt/KDE theming, the `qt5ct` and `qt6ct` utilities may be used to alter the overall Qt theme.)

 The main-toolbar may be dragged to either the top or bottom of the main-window.